 “You guys have an excellent product.
 The templates that you have pre-generated help me start the brainstorming process because I can see what other SasS companies use to explain their product, and maybe I can use an idea from them that I haven’t even thought of before.
 Also, the way you connect boxes, you can literally connect a box to the next box to the next box.
 Google Draw took a lot more time to make a diagram look appealing.”

 Once Chad found Lucidchart, he never looked back.

 “I just started searching on Google, and Lucidchart was one of my first clicks.
 I’ve been a customer ever since.
 I like that it is very customized.
 I can create different shapes or colors around what is useful for me.
 I like that it works with all of the shortcuts that I’m already using.”

 In other words, Chad sticks around because “it’s extremely useful, but so easy my mom can use it.”
-Tweet this!

 Don't take Chad's word for it.
+Try Lucidchart for yourself.